shesek/spark-wallet/README.md

 See `$ spark --help` for the full list of available options (also available under ["CLI options"](#cli-options)).

-## Using the wallet
+## Features & Usage

 <img src="https://i.imgur.com/pgnJKCk.png" width="25%" align="right"></img>

 Spark currently focuses on the core aspects of day-to-day usage: sending, receiving and viewing history.
-For now, peers and channels are expected to be managed using the RPC.
+Peers and channels are expected to be managed using the RPC.
-Spark is purely an off-chain wallet, with no on-chain payments.
+Spark is a purely off-chain wallet, with no on-chain payments.

-Recommended for use on a mobile device.
+Recommended for use on mobile devices.

 GUI controls: